ghapereira/assessing_mock_classes_mining_survey_study/README.md

 ### Survey (file SurveyAnswers.ods)

 The data is contained in a [ODS file](https://www.iso.org/standard/66363.html), which can be opened by open-source applications such as [LibreOffice](https://www.libreoffice.org/), or commercial desktop/online applications.
 This is also a format supported by open-source software libraries such as [Pandas](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html).
+A version in the .xlsx format is also available.
 Each row represents one answer from a developer that answered our survey.
 The answers are anonimized, and any information on the e-mail answer that was not integral to the survey purposes was scrubbed, such as greetings or personal information related items.

 Missing data is handled by leaving the cell only with a "-" symbol.
 For the categories attributes, multiple categories are possible for any given answer, so multiple categories are separated by a comma ",".